-INFORMATION TECH PROGRAM
+803800 INFORMATION TECH PROGRAM Managed by: ITS

-Scope: Support agencywide hardware and software technology, develop and implement technology solutions to improve administrative efficiency through 2041.
+Scope: Support agencywide hardware and software technology, develop and implement technology solutions to improve administrative efficiency through 2041

 Budget year activities: Complete various systems implementation and integration projects such as Prophix, CCMS enhancement and more.
 Continue progress on other projects such as E1 major version upgrade, operations performance reporting and more.
 Initiate and plan multiple 2022 projects as resources and time permits.